Anti-Rise — Braking Stability

 Frequently Asked Questions

-What does ~100% anti-rise mean?
+What does the CP platform's anti-rise tuning mean?

 How does the Paratu CP compare on anti-rise?